-3.3 QC Test Types and Hierarchy
+3.2 QC Test Types and Hierarchy

-This section outlines the 18 real-time QC tests that are required and recommended for in-situ currents.
+This section outlines the 20 real-time QC tests that are required and recommended for in-situ currents.
 Tests are listed in table 3-2 and are divided into four groups according to test type.
 The tests in group 1 (table 3-3) are required (where possible) for all current measurements collected for U.S. IOOS.
 However, the output of some instruments is not sufficient for some tests.
 Operators must consider each test in group 2 to determine if it can be applied in their particular instance-not all tests can be implemented in all situations.
 Operators should also consider that some of these tests can be carried out within the instrument, where thresholds can be defined in configuration files.
 Although more tests imply a more robust QC effort, there are many reasons operators could use to justify not conducting some tests.
 In those cases, operators need only to document reasons these tests do not apply to their observations.
-Such flexibility is needed to support the emerging U.S. IOOS certification effort, since the number of tests conducted and the justification for not applying some tests are useful for evaluating an operator's skill levels.
-Even though currently there are no suggested tests, Group 3 is retained as a placeholder for possible future additions.
+Such flexibility is needed to support the U.S. IOOS Regional Information Coordination Entities certification effort (IOOC 2012), since the number of tests conducted and the justification for not applying some tests are useful for evaluating an operator's skill level.
+Even though currently there are no suggested tests, group 3 is retained as a placeholder for possible future additions.

 Table 3-2.
-QC tests for real-time data from ADCPs and buoy-mounted sensors
+QC tests for real-time current data from fixed or buoy-mounted current sensors

 Test Type Test Name Status

 Battery Power (Test 1) Strongly Recommended

 Sensor Health Check Sum (Test 2) Required

-sensor Health Sensor Tilt (Test 3) Required
+sensor Hearth Sensor Tilt (Test 3) Required

 Speed of Sound (Test 4) Required

 Noise Floor (Test 5) Strongly Recommended

 Signal Strength (Test 6) Required

-Signal Quality Signal to Noise (Test 7) Strongly Recommended
+Signal Quality Signal-to-Noise (Test 7) Strongly Recommended

 Correlation Magnitude (Test 8) Strongly Recommended

 Percent Good (Test 9) Strongly Recommended

 Current Speed (Test 10) Required

 Current Direction (Test 11) Required

-Current Horizontal Velocity (Test 12) Required
+Horizontal Velocity (Test 12) Required

-Velocity Vertical Velocity (Test 13) Strongly Recommended
+Current Vertical Velocity (Test 13) Strongly Recommended

-Error Velocity (Test 14) Strongly Recommended
+Velocity Error Velocity (Test 14) Strongly Recommended

+u, v Rate of Change (Test 15) Strongly Recommended

+u, v Spike (Test 16) Strongly Recommended

-Stuck Sensor (Test 15) Required
+Flat Line (Test 17) Required

-Echo Intensity (Test 16) Required
+Echo Intensity (Test 18) Required

-Overall Profile Echo Intensity Range Drop-off (Test 17) Strongly Recommended
+Overall Profile Echo Intensity Drop-off (Test 19) Strongly Recommended

-Current Gradient (Test 18) Strongly Recommended
+Current Gradient (Test 20) Strongly Recommended